markstock/makeprofile/README.md

 ## To do
 Many things need to be finished here!
-* Use bilinear interpolation instead of nearest
+* Use bilinear interpolation instead of nearest - DONE
 * Allow arbitrary lines through the DEM/DSM
 * Option to flip black and white in the output image